xcore/sc_spdif/module_spdif_tx/doc/programming.rst

 The S/PDIF transmit component requires a one-bit buffered output port (with transfer width of 32), a clock block, and a master clock coming in on an unbuffered one-bit port.
 Externally, a flip-flop should resynchronise the edges of the signal for any signal above 48 KHz.
 In order to set-up the ports, the master clock should be delayed in order for the external signal and the internal update to not coincide.
 The function ``spdif_transmit_port_config`` is provided for this purpose.

 This component runs on a single logical core.
-The logical core takes the following parameters and data through a xCONNECT link.
+The logical core takes the following parameters and data through a channelend.
    #.
 The S/PDIF transmission frequency in Hz.
    #.
 The master clock frequency in Hz.

-Once the transmission frequency and master clock frequency are sent to the core, the audio data could be sent thorough the link.
+Once the transmission frequency and master clock frequency are sent to the core, the audio data could be sent thorough the channelend.

 Usage Example
 -------------